How to Open Winmail.dat Files on iPhone & iPad

 Common Scenario: Your colleague sends you important documents from Outlook, but all you see is a mysterious "winmail.dat" file that won't open on your iPhone or iPad.

-Step-by-Step Instructions to Open Winmail.dat on iOS
+How to Open Winmail.dat Files on iPhone and iPad

 Open Your Email